-DUI Defense Attorneys in Fort Lee and Hackensack
+DUI Defense Attorney in Fort Lee, Begren County and Hackensack

 A drunk driving conviction, even for a first offense, can carry with it a variety of serious consequences.
 From fines to jail time to driver's license suspension, your life can be greatly altered.
 If you have been charged with DUI/DWI (39:4-50) in New Jersey, the best thing you can do is get in touch with an attorney who understands the process and the penalties you face.

 At Jae Lee Law, we are dedicated to helping drivers in Hackensack, Fort Lee, Paramus and throughout the region fight DUI charges.
 We work tirelessly to achieve positive outcomes for our clients — outcomes that minimize the penalties our clients face, which in turn minimizes the negative impact a DUI has on daily life.

 If convicted on a 39:4-50 DUI charge, the penalties you face will be harsh, and they will increase if you have prior drunk driving convictions, if there was a minor in the car when you were stopped, and if certain other factors were involved.
 Generally speaking, DUI penalties in New Jersey include some combination of:

 - Fines: Depending on your history, you could face a fine of between $250 and $1,000.

 - Motor vehicle surcharges: The New Jersey Department of Motor Vehicles assesses surcharges against DUI offenders.
 If this is your first offense, the surcharge will be $3,000.
 For subsequent convictions, the surcharge is $4,500.

 - Jail: A jail term is not usually imposed for a first offense, but is a real possibility for repeat offenders.

 - Driver's license suspension: Your license will be automatically suspended.
 For a first offense, the suspension is three months to a year, depending on your blood alcohol content.